 Craig Kopp - Host

 Craig is currently the General Manager of WMNF Community Conscious Radio in Tampa, Florida.
-Craig has been a radio broadcaster since 1974, with forays into both television and newspapers along the way.
+He has been a radio broadcaster since 1974, with forays into both television and newspapers along the way.
 In his time as a TV and newspaper film critic and feature writer, Craig conducted 7,000 interviews with actors, directors, writers and producers.
 And that doesn’t count all the interviews he has conducted as a broadcast journalist.

 Kelly McBride - Media Ethicist